best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 ### Continuous integration and continuous delivery (CI/CD)

 CI/CD tools help to automate parts of your code development workflow.
 This can include running automated tests against your code and deploying the latest version of your code into production.
-GitHub actions is an example tool for this.
+GitHub Actions is an example tool for running CI/CD workflows.

 Continuous integration describes regularly combining code changes from multiple contributors on a single software project.
 Integrating these changes regularly helps to check that independent changes work correctly together.
 Continous delivery describes automation of the software release process.
 Automating both of these using a CI/CD tool increases the efficiency of building software and getting it into production.

 ### Virtual environment

 ### Integrated development environment (IDE)